(Photo: Reuters)

 Mitsubishi "said it had been submitting non-compliant data to Japan's transport ministry since 1991," Reuters reported, while the company "previously said such non-compliance went back only to at least 2002."

-Mitsubishi's deception only applied to cars sold in Japan; the fuel tests Mitsubishi used are allowed by U.S. regulators.
+Mitsubishi's deception only applied to cars sold in Japan; the fuel tests Mitsubishi used were allowed by U.S. regulators.

 "Tetsuro Aikawa, Mitsubishi Motors' president, said an inquiry led by three external lawyers had been opened," the BBC reported.
-"We don't know the whole picture and we are in the process of trying to determine that.
+"We don't know the whole picture, and we are trying to determine that.
 I feel a great responsibility," the news broadcaster quoted Aikawa as saying.

-The revelation has cut the value of the automobile giant in half, CNN Money reports.
-"JPMorgan auto analyst Akira Kishimoto estimated the cheating could cost Mitsubishi more than 50 billion yen ($450 million), including payments to consumers, the cost of replacing parts and compensation to Nissan," writes teleSUR.
+CNN Money reports that the revelation has cut the value of the automobile giant in half.
+"JPMorgan auto analyst Akira Kishimoto estimated the cheating could cost Mitsubishi more than 50 billion yen ($450 million), including payments to consumers, the cost of replacing parts, and compensation to Nissan," writes teleSUR.

-Mitsubishi's admission brought to fruition observers' expectation that the VW scandal would give rise to further revelations of emissions standards cheating throughout the auto industry.
+Mitsubishi's admission confirmed observers' expectation that the VW scandal would lead to further revelations of emissions standards cheating throughout the auto industry.

 Some Mitsubishi executives appeared to have been in the dark about their company's widespread cheating.